 Now is probably a good time to introduce the wai.
 The wai is the action of putting your hands together and lifting them up to your face, most commonly when saying hello and goodbye.
 You are not expected to do this all the time.
 If someone does it to you then that is probably the time to do it.

-Of course, there are other ways you can greet people, depending on your relationship and how close you are with them.
+Of course, there are other ways you can greet people, depending on your relationship and how close you are to them.

 If you are getting tired of saying ‘Sa wat dee’ to everyone, you can try mixing it up a little with these alternatives.

 While this means ‘how are you?’ which usually comes after the hello, you can just start things off by asking this.

 This is a much more informal greeting - closer to ‘what’s up?’ - that should only be used between friends.
 You would sound really cool saying it though.

 Some of these greetings are best used in certain situations, so make sure you remember the best times and places to use them.
 When in doubt, you are probably best to stick with the regular hello, especially if you think you might cause offense, However, I’m sure whoever you are talking to will be shocked that you are able to greet them beyond the basic ‘hello’.

 While a simple hello is timeless and can be used whenever there are some greetings that can be used at specific times of day.
 You know what I mean, things like ‘good morning’, ‘good afternoon’ and ‘good night’.

 Essentially, you are taking the word for hello in Thai and adding ‘tohn’ (ตอน ), which means ‘at’ followed by the word for the time of day.
 If you look back at telling the time in Thai, you should recognize some of the words here.
 You may also remember that Thai people are a bit more strict when they use these words.
 Let’s start from the beginning of the day: